 Life insurance may fund a gift or replace the value of a gifted asset.

-A man standing next to a painting.
+A woman smiling at the camera.
 Links to Tangible Personal Property

 Tangible Personal Property